 What are we looking for?
 Individuals who want to develop their teaching skills and are passionate about teaching biochemistry.

-Interested candidates should send inquiries to Lindsay Rogers, email@example.com
+Interested candidates should email Lindsay Rogers, email@example.com for more information.

 |Scott Covey||Michael Krisinger|